 Public Relations Major

-Students enrolled between Fall 2011 through Spring 2015, see this worksheet.
+Students enrolled between Fall 2015 through Spring 2018, please see this worksheet.

 Public Relations program at UWO with CEPR designation